m3c/twitch-stream-overlay/README.md

 # Twitch Stream Overlay
 This is a simple Twitch.tv stream overlay made with HTML and Javascript.
 It grabs your most recent follower and subscriber, and also the user who has gifted you the most bits.
-Customize it with some CSS to make it your own.

 The script was made using Twitch's new Helix API.